multisig-labs/GoGoTools/README.md

 **Assumptions:**

+- You have [Foundry](https://book.getfoundry.sh/getting-started/installation) installed and `cast` in your path
-- You have a version of the `avalanchego` binary you want to use
+- You have a version of the `avalanchego` binary
-- You have cloned the subnet-evm repo and have a compiled evm binary
+- You have cloned the [subnet-evm](https://github.com/ava-labs/subnet-evm) repo and have a compiled evm binary
 - You have this tool `ggt` compiled and in your $PATH

 ### Workflow